au-research/raido/doc/adr/2022-07-21_example-adr.md

 * Status: request-for-comment | proposed | final
 * Who:  proposed by <initials>, finalised by <initials>, etc.
 * When: proposed on 2022-07-21, finalised on 2022-07-21, etc.
-* Related: subsequent, previous, superceeds, superceded-by, etc.
+* Related: subsequent, previous, supersedes, superseded-by, etc.

 # Decision